 3. Fur-flavored everything

 If you don't want to drown in a fluffy mountain of your dog's fur, you'll need to commit to daily grooming and vacuuming.
+(So make sure to be friends with your vacuum cleaner!)

 4. Independent spirit